Gissio/radpro/docs/devices/FS2011/Connectors.md

 ## 6-pin keyboard connector

-From left to right (on PCB, from side opposite to LCD):
+From left to right (on PCB, from side opposite to display):

 * Pin 1: GND
 * Pin 2: KEY_UP (to PA7)